ddnexus/pagy/docs/toolbox/methods/info_tag.md

 ==- Options

-The method accepts also a few optional keyword arguments options:
+The method also accepts a few optional keyword arguments:

 - `id: 'my-info'`
   - The `id` HTML attribute to the `span` tag wrapping the info.
-- `item_name: 'Products`
+- `item_name: 'Products'`
   - The already pluralized string that will be used in place of the default `item/items`

 ===